 Places to Go

-Students experience the unique maritime culture of the Outer Banks, North Carolina, when they watch one or all eleven video clips and listen to the oral histories of those who experienced World War II on the shores of the Outer Banks.
+If you are a teacher, check out these educational activities for the Outer Bank Maritime Heritage Trail.
+Students experience the unique maritime culture of the Outer Banks, as they watch one or all eleven video clips and listen to the oral histories of those who experienced World War II on the shores of the Outer Banks.
 Each video and oral history is accompanied by supporting activities and a set of focus questions, to be answered while the students view the video or listen to the oral histories.

 Along the East Coast: Monitor Trail Signs